thuliteio/getdoks.org/content/start-here/editor-setup.md

 ## Formatting

-Thulite includes Prettier and a `format` script for formatting JavaScript, HTML, CSS, and other supported files.
+Doks includes Prettier and a `format` script for formatting JavaScript, HTML, CSS, and other supported files.
 You can customize the defaults by updating the `.prettierrc.yaml` and `.prettierignore` files in your project root.

 Use the command that matches your package manager: